How Do Users Shoot (Inject) Heroin?

 However, to get the greatest high, they inject heroin into their veins, which is called mainlining.
 It causes atrocious damage to the body.

-Heroin injection can be dangerous if the person uses contaminated paraphernalia (i.e. a dirty needle), if they obtain drugs that have been tainted with poor fillers, or if they don’t know how to inject heroin.
+Heroin injection can be dangerous if the person uses contaminated paraphernalia (i.e., a dirty needle), if they obtain drugs that have been tainted with poor fillers, or if they don’t know how to inject heroin.

 The average substance user will inject heroin anywhere from three to five times each day.
-The vein will only be able to sustain so many punctures before it blows or rolls.
+The vein will only be able to sustain so many punctures before it blows or ruptures.
 They will need to find a new location to use as the vein needs time to heal.

 Where In The Body Do You Shoot Heroin?